ucsb-cs8/w20/_lab/lab02.md

 # Step 9.5: Bonus!
 Draw a Mickey Mouse face

+This is an extra credit, bonus exercise for you to have fun with tkinter.

 Below is a reference image.
-You'll need to use your skills from step 9 to create the head, ears, eyes, nose, and mouth, and some approximation will be necessary since the mouth is not a perfect ellipse.
+You'll need to use your skills from step 9 to create the head, ears, eyes, nose, and mouth - they won't look exactly like the picture, and some approximation will be necessary since the mouth is not a perfect ellipse.
+Feel free to be creative. :-)

+Save your file as `{{page.num}}_bonus.py` and upload it to Gradescope.

 ![Mickey Mouse face](mickeymouse.png)

 # Step 10: Uploading your files to Gradescope

 Navigate to the Lab assignment "Lab02" on Gradescope and upload your `{{page.num}}.py` and `{{page.num}}_face.py`.
-Even though Gradescope will not auto-check your drawing, you must upload {{page.num}}_face.py file to receive credit for this step.
+Even though Gradescope will not auto-check your drawing, you must upload `{{page.num}}_face.py` file to receive credit for this step.
+If you did the bonus part, upload that file here as well.

 Your Gradescope submission containing the functions you wrote will be autograded.
 Our TAs will grade your `pytest` functions and your face drawing manually.
 This lab is out of 100 points.